DangerousPrototypes/BusPirate5-docs-hardware/docs/components-rev10/switches.md

 |-|-|-|-|-|-|
 |SW101|4.2x3.2 (PTS810)|Switch SPST|1||

-This is the same switch used on the Raspberry Pi Pico board.
+This is the same switch used on the Raspberry Pi Pico board to enter bootloader mode.
 Any similar switch is fine.

 Example: